gis-rpd/pipelines/README.md

 #### Which Python version should I use?

-Nevermind.
-Just call the wrapper without using `python`.
+Never mind.
+Just call scripts without `python`.

 #### Pipeline execution failed.
 What now?